You're My Best Friend: History

 Deacon wrote the song for his wife, Veronica Tetzlaff.
 In this song, he plays a Wurlitzer electric piano in addition to his bass guitar work.
 The characteristic "bark" of the Wurlitzer's bass notes plays a prominent role in the song.
-During live performances, a Grand Piano was used rather than an electric, and it would be played by Freddie Mercury, while Deacon played the bass guitar just like in the original recording.
+During live performances, Freddie Mercury would play a grand piano, while Deacon played the bass guitar as in the original recording.
 The song would be performed live by the band from the Summer Gigs 1976 Tour up to the end of the North American leg of The Game Tour in 1980.
 It was then dropped from the rest of the tour, and would not be played live again until after the death of Mercury.

 The song was used in several TV shows and films such as Hot in Cleveland, Will & Grace, EastEnders, My Name is Earl, The King of Queens, Good Omens, The Break-Up, the end credits of I Now Pronounce You Chuck and Larry, The Simpsons, Shaun of the Dead, Peter's Friends, The Secret Life of Pets, and the Family Guy episode "Farmer Guy".